m0rang0azul/dzhanibekov-cpp/README.md

 # Dzhanibekov Effect Simulation - C++

-A physically accurate C++ implementation of the Dzhanibekov effect (tennis racket theorem) using modern OpenGL for real-time visualization.
+Esta não é a versão final do código, a física do problema ainda está tendo trabalhada 🍓 A physically accurate C++ implementation of the Dzhanibekov effect (tennis racket theorem) using modern OpenGL for real-time visualization.

 ## Overview